M0hannad/KSA_Weather_Prediction/README.md

 ## Project Describtion

-The idea of the project is to build machine learning model that able to forcast the weather elements in Saudi Arabia.
-The main goals for this project are:
+The idea of the project is to build machine learning model that able to forecast the weather elements in Saudi Arabia.
+The main goals this project are:

 - Predict temperature and Wind Speed for different cities in Saudi Arabia.